andywswan/oauth2/README.md

-// this fork works with eBay
+// this fork supports eBay

 # OAuth2 for Go